Bluebird of happiness: In popular culture

 The bluebird occurs twice in songs written by Bob Dylan.
 "Up To Me", an outtake from Blood On the Tracks, 1975, has the lyric: "Everything went from bad to worse, money never changed a thing / Death kept followin’, trackin’ us down, at least I heard your bluebird sing".
 The song "Congratulations" from Traveling Wilburys Vol. 1, 1988, has the lyric: "This morning I looked out my window and found / A bluebird singing, but there was no one around".

 A scene in the 1977 Disney film The Rescuers uses the bluebird as a symbol of "faith ... you see from afar."

 In the 1985 film Sesame Street Presents: Follow that Bird, the Sleaze Brothers kidnap Big Bird and press him into service in their fun fair, where he is painted blue and billed as the Blue Bird of Happiness.
 In a play on the word "blue," Big Bird sings the mournful song "I'm So Blue."

 The lyrics of the They Might Be Giants 1989 song "Birdhouse in Your Soul" by John Linnell includes the phrase "blue bird of friendliness."

 The 2001 film K-PAX, directed by Iain Softley, written by Charles Leavitt and based on the book of the same name by Gene Brewer, contains a scene in which the lead character prot (played by Kevin Spacey), claiming to be a visitor from outer space.
 He ends up in a psychiatric ward where he 'prescribes' a fellow patient with the task of finding a 'Bluebird Of Happiness'.
 In a later scene, the fellow patient excitedly yells out that he finally found the Bluebird, resulting in pandemonium amongst patients spanning several floors of the institution.

 The bluebird is also mentioned in The Melancholy of Haruhi Suzumiya episode "The Melancholy of Haruhi Suzumiya Part III" in 2006.

 Musician Neil Young has a song "Beautiful Bluebird" about a lost love on his 2007 album Chrome Dreams II.

 "Blue Bird" is a song by Hope Sandoval & the Warm Inventions from their 2009 album Through the Devil Softly.

 A blue bird like device can be found in "The Bluebird of Zappiness" a 2010 episode of Cyberchase.
-The main antagonist of the episode, which is Ledge now that Hacker has teamed up with the main protagonists to form an temporary alliance, dream is to discover the bluebird before Hacker does.
+The main antagonist of the episode, which is Ledge now that Hacker has teamed up with the main protagonists to form a temporary alliance, dream is to discover the bluebird before Hacker does.
 They all want to find it, so they wake up at dawn, coincidentally because the episode is all about finding the length of your shadows.
 One the protagonists, Inez ultimately tries to beat Ledge to the device through a climbing race contest, but there ultimately a tie and the bluebird gets lost once again.